JohnGeraldMason/web_spiders/link_spyder_project/README.md

 Link Spyder
 ===========

-- A Scrapy web application that scrapes links from a webpage and saves the data to an Oracle backend.
+- A Django webserver that reads link data (populated via the web scraper Spyder) from a local Oracle database and presents the data in a sortable table.
-- Additionally, Link Spyder saves link data as a local json file (data.json).

 ----------